Over the last week, we discussed the history of ideas underpinning classical and critical political economy.

 Capital in Britain and France

-Figures 3.1 and 3.2 illustrate the capital/income ratio in Britain and France from 1700-2010, and demonstrate three important social facts about the economic structure of British and French society from the 18th – 20th century (the countries for which we have the longest data).
+Figures 3.1 and 3.2 illustrate the wealth/income ratio in Britain and France from 1700-2010, and demonstrate three important social facts about the economic structure of British and French society from the 18th-20th century (the countries for which we have the longest data).

-- First, the capital/income ratio followed a similar u-shaped curve.
+- First, the wealth/income ratio followed a similar u-shaped curve.

 The total market value of national capital fluctuated between 6 and 7 times national income between 1800-1914.